 Currently, the director of the Marriage and Family Studies Laboratory and formerly the deputy to the president of Binghamton University (July 2006 to Aug.
 2009) and interim director of Clinical Training (June 2006 to Dec.
 2006).
 Ad hoc reviewer: Assessment, Developmental Psychology, Journal of Abnormal Psychology, Journal of Consulting & Clinical Psychology, Journal of Family Psychology, Journal of Marriage and Family, Journal of Social and Personal Relationships, Personal Relationships, Psychological Assessment.
 Membership in Professional Societies: Association for Psychological Science (APS), Association for Behavioral and Cognitive Therapies (ABCT), Co-President of ABCT Special Interest Group: Couples Research and Therapy (2001-2003), International Association of Relationship Researchers (IARR), National Council on Family Relations (NCFR).
 Licensed psychologist: New York (#014850).

-I investigate the developmental course of marital distress and dissolution.
-As a science, psychology knows far more about the impact of divorce than its etiology.
-To better understand the antecedents of marital discord, I examine the behaviors, cognitions and emotions of young couples.
-I am currently expanding on this research by determining if it applies to the poor and people of color.
-I am also working on a collaborative project comparing two prevention programs with different points of the intervention.
+I investigate the developmental course of marital distress and dissolution from a scientific perspective.
+To better understand the antecedents of marital discord, I examine the behaviors, cognitions and emotions of couples.
+I am currently expanding on this research by determining whether the current body of empirical literature about the predictors of relationship discord applies to low-income couples and people of color.
+I am also interested in outcome research on programs designed to prevent marital distress and dissolution.

 Graduate students in my lab are expected to collaborate on large longitudinal studies of marriage.
 The lab is operated as a team with each graduate student answering specific questions as part of a larger project.
 Graduate students will be involved in interviewing couples, data management, data analysis, undergraduate supervision, and writing.
-It is expected that students publish their Masters Thesis and Dissertation.
+It is expected that students will publish their theses and dissertations.
 Students should be comfortable in a team setting and a scientist-practitioner training model.

 Mattson, R. E., Rogge, R. D., Johnson, M. D., Davidson, E. K. B., & Fincham, F. D. (2013).
 The positive and negative semantic dimensions of relationship satisfaction.
 Personal Relationships, 20, 328-355. doi: 10.1111/j.1475-6811.2012.01412.x